Safeguarding

 Mr Michael McLoughlin at Gayton

-Mr Paul Thompson at Yardly Gobion
+Mr Paul Thompson at Yardley Gobion

 Our named safeguarding governor is Mr John Brough.